quorum1/governance/docs/code-of-conduct.md

 At this moment, regardless of classification, the list of restricted areas include: Crimea, Luhansk or Donetsk regions, Republic of Cuba, Islamic Republic of Iran, Democratic People’s Republic of Korea, and the Syrian Arab Republic.

 Quorum1 wants to be clear that it encourages humanitarian efforts and by no means intends to restrict our members’ efforts to help those in need.
-If you have questions or concerns related to the restrictions listed above in relation to humanitarian efforts, please contact the Stewards via team@quorum.one or other available channels.
+If you have questions or concerns related to the restrictions listed above in relation to humanitarian efforts, please contact the Stewards via stewards@quorum.one or other available channels.

 ### II.
 Respect Our Clients and Partners